biotaphy/tutorials/_sources/tutorial/w3_wrangle_occurrence_data.rst.txt

 2. If `report_filename` is specified in the script parameter file, a summary of name resolutions, like
-   `wrangle_species_list_gbif.log <../../data/easy_bake/wrangle_species_list_gbif.log>`_
+   `wrangle_occurrences.log <../../data/easy_bake/wrangle_occurrences.log>`_
-3. If `log_filename` is specified in the script parameter file, a report like `wrangle_species_list_gbif.rpt <../../data/easy_bake/wrangle_species_list_gbif.rpt>`_ containing a summary of the processing.
+3. If `log_filename` is specified in the script parameter file, a report like `wrangle_occurrences.rpt <../../data/easy_bake/wrangle_occurrences.rpt>`_ containing a summary of the processing.
 3. If `log_console` is specified in the script parameter file, logs will be written to the command prompt during execution.
-4. an output species list named in the out_species_list_filename, like `heuchera_accepted_gbif.txt <../../data/easy_bake/heuchera_accepted_gbif.txt>`_
+4. an output file with occurrence records named in the writer_filename, like `heuchera_wrangled.csv <../../data/easy_bake/heuchera_wrangled.csv>`_ or `occurrence_idigbio_resolved.csv
-   containing the modified species list, one name per line.
+   <../../data/easy_bake/occurrence_idigbio_resolved.csv>`_
+   containing the occurrence records, one record per line.
+Note that the data output from wrangling with the AcceptedNameOccurrenceWrangler, occurrence_idigbio_resolved.csv, contains the original fields, plus fields species_name, x, and y.
+The species_name field contains the new taxonomic name resolved for each record, while the original attributes retain the original values.

-The process produces one additional file configured in the wrangler configuration file:
+If the wrangler configuration file contains the AcceptedNameOccurrenceWrangler, as in the 2nd command above, using the wrangle_occurrences_only_resolve.json configuration file, the process produces one additional file configured in that wrangler

-This process outputs a set of CSV files, one per species, to the directory specified in the script parameter file.
-Each record is annotated with an "accepted name" as defined in a name-map or by a taxonomic service.
-Records are grouped into files by matching "accepted name".

-If the "accepted name" does not come from a name-map, and a name-map filename is specified in the wrangler configuration, that file is also an output.

-If "report_filename" is specified in the script parameter file, a summary of point manipulations by each wrangler will be written to this file.

-If "log_filename" is specified in the script parameter file, that will be created.

-If "log_console" is specified in the script parameter file, logs will be written to the command prompt during execution.

-Current available taxonomic services include only GBIF at this time.
+configuration:

+*  An `out_map_filename` containing a name-map from the AcceptedNameOccurrenceWrangler.
+The name-map is a JSON file with pairs of names - the original name to the accepted name according to the specified authority.
+   This name-map is suitable to use for input when resolving another dataset containing a subset of the same original names.
+A sample output name-map is `splist_wrangle_gbif.namemap <../../data/easy_bake/splist_wrangle_gbif.namemap>`_.